- The Washington Times - Friday, February 13, 2026

 Contrast this with what’s happening in Virginia, where local Democrats dream of permanent, one-party rule.
 It starts with a payoff to Big Labor in Fairfax County.
 There, the $3.9 billion public school budget increased by $175 million even though the number of pupils is dropping.

-The situation would be even worse if not for America First Legal’s December lawsuit victory against the county’s radical gender policy forcing school girls to share bathrooms with boys.
+The situation would be even worse if not for America First Legal’s lawsuit victory in December against the county’s radical gender policy forcing schoolgirls to share bathrooms with boys.
 The U.S. Education Department has also piled on, freezing federal funding until the Fairfax County School Board surrenders.

 Texas has already rejected the “Heather Has Two Mommies” propaganda favored by Northern Virginia classroom subversives.
 Instead, the Lone Star State proposes a bolstered reading list for K-12 students.
-The new selections bring back classic novelists like Mark Twain, C.S.
+The new selections bring back classic novelists such as Mark Twain and C.S.
 Lewis and, for the kindergartners, Dr. Seuss.

 In April, the state Board of Education will finalize the change, aiming to make its public school options more competitive.
-They’ve had to up their game because of pressure from school choice initiatives such as the brand-new Texas Education Freedom Accounts, which contribute up to $10,000 toward private school tuition or $2,000 for homeschoolers.
+It has had to up its game because of pressure from school choice initiatives such as the brand-new Texas Education Freedom Accounts, which contribute up to $10,000 toward private school tuition or $2,000 for homeschoolers.

 Advertisement